NHMDenmark/DigitalCollections/MeiliSearch explore/readMe.md

 There is a built in pause in the code that allows the index to be built.
 The json file is in this case 18MB and that takes a bit of time to turn into an index.

+## Performance
+The specs for the laptop this was tested on is:
+- 11th Gen Intel(R) Core(TM) i5-1135G7 @ 2.40GHz
+- 16 MB physical RAM

+For a csv file of 200K records and four columns (18 MB).
+The search returns a result in less than 10 milliseconds, sometimes sub 6 milliseconds